ksleima/westfiled-box-integration/README.md

 To get started:

 1. Clone the repo or download a zip from GitHub
 2. Edit `app.js` with your Box API credentials.
+You will also need to place your private_key.pem in the root of this project.
 For information on how to generate them, head here: https://docs.box.com/docs/app-auth
 3. Run the sample server:

 ```